sigmaister/copy_CollapsOS/tools/emul/README.md

 ## shell

-Running `shell/shell` runs the shell in an emulated machine.
+Running `shell/shell` runs the BASIC shell in an emulated machine.
 The goal of this machine is not to simulate real hardware, but rather to serve as a development platform.
 What we do here is we emulate the z80 part, the 64K memory space and then hook some fake I/Os to stdin, stdout and a small storage device that is suitable for Collapse OS's filesystem to run on.

 Through that, it becomes easier to develop userspace applications for Collapse OS.